Principal $\infty$-Bundles and Smooth String Group Models: Homotopy-theoretic smooth string group models

 Here, $\frac{1}{2} p_1$ denotes the fractional first Pontryagin class, which is a generator of $\rmH^4(\rmB \ul{H}; \ZN) \cong \ZN$.
-However, this definition of $\String(\ul{H})$ is considerably stricter than the original perception of $\String(H)$ as a 3-connected covering of $H$ by another group object (Definition~\ref{def:String(H) in Spaces}).
-For instance, the definition of a string group extension based on~\eqref{eq:usual String pb} enforces that $\String(\ul{H}) \to \ul{H}$ is a $\rmB \ul{\sfU(1)}$-principal $\infty$-bundle.
-(Note that if $\bH$ is an $\infty$-topos and \smash{$\wA \in \Grp(\bH)$} is a group object whose multiplication lifts to an $\bbE_2$-algebra structure, then $\rmB A$ is canonically the level-zero object of a group object in $\bH$~\cite{NSS:oo-bundles}.)
-However, from the purely homotopy-theoretic point of view, not the actual fibre of this map should be fixed, but the homotopy type of its underlying space (which must be a $K(\ZN;2)$).
+However, this definition of $\String(\ul{H})$ is considerably stricter than the original perception of $\String(H)$ as a 3-connected covering of $H_1$ by another group object (Definition~\ref{def:String(H) in Spaces}).
+For instance, the definition of a string group extension based on~\eqref{eq:usual String pb} enforces that the morphism $\String(\ul{H})_1 \to \ul{H}_1$ is a $\rmB \ul{\sfU(1)}$-principal $\infty$-bundle (note that if $\bH$ is an $\infty$-topos and \smash{$A \in \Grp(\bH)$} is a group object whose multiplication lifts to an $\bbE_2$-algebra structure, then $\rmB A$ is canonically the underlying object of a group object in $\bH$~\cite{NSS:oo-bundles}).
+However, from the purely homotopy-theoretic point of view, it is not the actual fibre of this map in $\bH$ that should be fixed, but only the \textit{homotopy type of its underlying space in $\bS$} (which must be a $K(\ZN;2)$).
 Definition~\ref{def:String(H) in H_oo} emphasises this latter, homotopy-theoretic aspect of string group extensions.